Issyanofsky/react-java0mysql/ansible/README.md

     - setting the inventory.ini (adjust to the ip of your nodes)
     - deploying the ansible script: ansible-playbook -i inventory.ini k8s_install.yaml

-in order to execute kubectl commands (on the control plane) there a need to run:
+in order to execute kubectl commands (on the control plane) there a need to run (i added this part to the script under step name "Set up kubeconfig for the first control plane user"):

     - mkdir -p $HOME/.kube
     - sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config